Paul Mulvey

-Joseph Paul Mulvey (born September 27, 1958) is a Canadian retired ice hockey player.
+Joseph Paul Mulvey (born September 27, 1958) is a Canadian former professional ice hockey left winger.
 He played in the National Hockey League with the Washington Capitals, Pittsburgh Penguins, and Los Angeles Kings between 1978 and 1982.
 Mulvey was born in Sudbury, Ontario and raised in Merritt, British Columbia.

 Playing career

-A hard-nosed left-winger, Mulvey played junior hockey with the Edmonton Oil Kings and the Portland Winter Hawks.
-He was selected in the 1978 NHL Draft by the Washington Capitals and played for parts of three seasons with the Capitals.
+In 1972, Mulvey began his career playing in the BCJHL for the Kamloops Rockets, remaining with the team when they relocated to become the Merritt Centennials in 1973.
+His rights were then traded to the Edmonton Oil Kings of the WCHL for four players from the Kamloops Chiefs in 1974.
+Mulvey similarly remained with the Oil Kings after the team was relocated to Portland, Oregon to become the Portland Winterhawks after the dissolution of the Portland Buckaroos in 1975.
+He was drafted 20th overall in the second round of the 1978 NHL Amateur Draft by the Washington Capitals and played three seasons with the team.
+Mulvey took the role of an enforcer on the ice and was noted for his aggressiveness and stature, setting a record for the most penalty minutes logged in a single season on the Capitals at the time, with 240 penalty minutes collected in the 1979-80 season.
 Prior to the 1981–82 NHL season, he was sent to the Pittsburgh Penguins as compensation for the Capitals signing of Orest Kindrachuk.
 He would later be claimed on waivers by the Los Angeles Kings during the middle of the season.

 It was during his brief tenure with the Kings that he would be involved in one of the most controversial incidents in the NHL.
 On January 24, 1982 in a game against the Vancouver Canucks, a fight broke out, and Kings' Head Coach Don Perry ordered Mulvey out onto the ice to fight.
 Mulvey, who had just returned from a recent suspension, refused, which angered Coach Perry who then accused him of not standing up for his teammates.
 Mulvey was benched for the rest of the game, and was placed on waivers a week later.
 Coach Perry would later be fined and suspended for the incident, Mulvey would never play another game in the NHL.
 As he was seen as someone who would not stand up for his teammates when the time came.